 Download to CSV or ODS Format

-In Chapter 1: Choose Tools to Tell Your Data Story, we learned the advantages of selecting software tools that support data migration, so that you can export your work to other platforms.
-Since digital technology is always changing, it’s a good rule of thumb to never upload important data into a tool if you can’t easily get it back out.
+In Chapter 2: Choose Tools to Tell Your Story, you learned why we recommend software that supports portability, so you can migrate data to other platforms as technology evolves.
+Never upload important data into a tool that doesn’t allow you to easily get it back out.
 Ideally, spreadsheet tools should allow you to export your work in generic or open-data file formats, such as Comma Separated Values (CSV) and OpenDocument Spreadsheet (ODS), to maximize your options to migrate to other platforms.

 Warning: If you’re working in any spreadsheet with multiple tabs and formulas, a CSV export will save only the active sheet (meaning the one you’re currently viewing), and only the data in that sheet (meaning that if you inserted formulas to run calculations, only the results would appear, not the formulas).
 Later in this book you may need to create a CSV file to import into a data visualization tool, so if the source was a multi-tabbed spreadsheet with formulas, keep track of the original.

 One reason we feature Google Sheets in this book is because it exports data in several common formats.
 To try it, open this Google Sheets sample data file in a new tab, and go to File > Download to export in CSV format (for only the data in the active sheet) or ODS format (which keeps data and most formulas in multi-tab spreadsheets), or other formats such as Excel, as shown in Figure 3.4.
 Similarly, in the downloadable LibreOffice and its Calc spreadsheet tool, select File > Save As to save data in its native ODS format, or to export to CSV, Excel, or other formats.